 - Process your emotions and feelings: You may experience a surge of different emotions, including guilt, loneliness, anger, and confusion.
 Take your time to process these emotions.
 You cannot be mired in such thoughts.
 Start making amendments.
 Even if your relationship may not survive this situation, you will need time to overcome your loss and other behavioral outcomes.

 - Decide time for your discussions: You cannot keep discussing the issues and insecurities the entire day.
 Set a time for your discussions and avoid getting into heated talks when you both are tired.
-Unplanned discussions will only lead to endless arguments without any logical conclusion.
+Unplanned discussions may lead to unproductive arguments which can deteriorate the relationship.

 - Consider relationship counseling: If, despite all your efforts, nothing seems to work, try couples therapy.
 Talking to a relationship counselor can help you communicate effectively with each other.
 You can navigate through difficult questions and details of your affair with assisted guidance while helping your partner cope with the situation.